SWPBS stands for ‘School Wide Positive Behaviour Scheme’ which was first introduced in parts of America with a focus on school wide discipline.

-Introducing, modeling and reinforcing positive social behaviour is an important step of a student’s educational experience.
+Introducing, modelling and reinforcing positive social behaviour is an important step of a student’s educational experience.
 Explicitly teaching our behavioural expectations and acknowledging students for demonstrating them is key to our success.

 - They are necessary skills for success in life.